about frame drums

 2. Modern lap-style frame drum

 The instrument rests on the left lap (in case of the right-handed people), with the left hand resting on the top of the drum and the right one remaining free.
-This way of using the frame drum has been developed only since 70’s and gained its widespread popularity quite recently.
+This way of using the frame drum has been developed only since the 70’s and gained its widespread popularity quite recently.
 Two figures are especially famous for their their playing systems used in this position: Glen Valez from the US and Zohar Fresco from Israel.
 Both got inspired by techniques from different traditional percussions, both were interested in creating a technique that would make frame drum a self-sufficient solo instrument, both have studied Karnatic rhythmics.

 This playing style is good to start with, especially if you are a complete beginner.
 In my experience it doesn’t take much time for students to learn the very basic techniques.